rsinghlab/QZERO/README.md

 6. [TagMyNews](https://github.com/AIRobotZhang/STCKA/tree/master)

-To reproduce our results, you can access the reformulated queries for all datasets via: [Reformulated queries]()
+To reproduce our results, you can access the reformulated queries for all datasets via: [Reformulated queries]() The link to the reformulated queries will be provided after publication.

 ## To Build the Index and Reformulate Queries:
 ```build sparse index